 Bring the whole family and celebrate Halloween in Central Park at the Pumpkin Flotilla.
 Enjoy pumpkin carving, Halloween crafts, spooky stories, a costume parade, and most of all the Conservancy’s signature Pumpkin Flotilla, which sets sail across the Harlem Meer at twilight!

 Experience Central Park with a walking tour!
 Visit many well-known attractions on this exciting 2-hour adventure!

 Learn about the history and architecture of the park through iconic landmarks such as Bethesda Fountain, Strawberry Fields, Wollman Rink, the Gapstow Bridge, Belvedere Castle, and more.
 See where many famous movie and tv scenes were shot, such as Home Alone 2, Breakfast at Tiffany’s, Spiderman 3, and Sex and the City.

 Interested in area secrets?
 Then consider taking my Secrets of New York tour!

 More of the best things to do in autumn in New York City (outside of Central Park)

 VISIT TRINITY CHURCH AND SEE HAMILTON’S GRAVE

 Another one of the best things to do in autumn in New York City is to visit Trinity Church.
 Trinity Church Wall Street is an active Episcopal Parish that has been an integral part of New York City’s history for more than 300 years.
 The oldest grave here is from 1681.
 Try to find it while you’re here!

-Insider tip: Act like a New Yorker and grab a coffee to go at Boundless Plains then sip on it as you stroll through the ancient cemetery.
+Insider tip: Act like a New Yorker and grab a coffee to go at Wattle Cafe then sip on it as you stroll through the ancient cemetery.